RaphHaddad/blog/content/post/cyber-security-jargon-made-simple.md

 For example: a person may have a Facebook account, Twitter account, and a Gmail account.
 All three of these accounts are “Identities” even though they belong to a single person.
-The identities a user has online often do not know about each other.
+The identities a human owns online often do not know about each other.

 It is important to highlight that a person’s identity online can be faked.
 That